Life Insurance Calculator

 Usually yes.
 A stay-at-home parent provides childcare, transport, and household work that would cost real money to replace.
 Many families insure both parents, even if only one earns a paycheck.
 Our new-parent life insurance guide covers how to size that policy.

-Educational estimate only — not financial advice, an insurance quote, or an offer of coverage.
+Read guide →Educational estimate only.
+Not financial advice, an insurance quote, or an offer of coverage.
 HarborPlain explains the math; the decision, and any professional advice you seek, is yours.